clpo13/wikiget/README.md

 ## Future plans

 - compare downloaded file hash with server
-- batch download categories and user uploads
+- batch download categories, user uploads, or from a text file
 - download from any MediaWiki-powered site, not just Wikimedia projects
 - download Wikipedia articles, in plain text, wikitext, or other formats